christianaschoff/esports-veto/README.md

 ## Backend

-The Backend is developed using dotnet Core 9.
+The Backend is developed using .NET Core 9.

 ## About